South Side, Chicago: Gentrification

 In the late 20th century, the South Side had some of the poorest housing conditions in the U.S., but the Chicago Housing Authority (CHA) began replacing the old high-rise public housing with mixed-income, lower-density developments, part of the city's Plan for Transformation.
 Many of the CHA's massive public housing projects, which lined several miles of South State Street, have been demolished.
 Among the largest were the Robert Taylor Homes.

 Demographics

+In 2023, the community areas that make up the south side had a population of 1,042,363 people.
+138,028 or 13.24 percent were White, 322,649 or 30.95 percent were Hispanic or Latino (of Any Race), 503,241 or 48.28 percent were Black, 53,027 or 5.08 percent were Asian, and 25,416 or 2.44 percent identified as other.

 Some census tracts (4904 in Roseland, 7106 in Auburn Gresham) are 99% black.

 Hyde Park is home to the University of Chicago, as well as the South Side's largest Jewish population, centered on Chicago's oldest synagogue, the Chicago Landmark KAM Isaiah Israel.
 The Southwest Side's ethnic makeup also includes the largest concentration of Gorals (Carpathian highlanders) outside of Europe; it is the location of the Polish Highlanders Alliance of North America.
 A large Mexican-American population resides in Little Village (South Lawndale) and areas south of 99th Street.